The Arts in Conversation

-A joyous celebration of the music of Duke Ellington featuring Art Baron & The Duke's Men, November 12th, 2022.
-The first half of the program focused on Ellington's concert music and sacred music, and the second half of the program was an unforgettably fun dance party!
+A joyous celebration of the music of Duke Ellington featuring Art Baron & The Duke's Men, November 12th, 2022, at The Church, in Sag Harbor.
+The first half of the program focused on Ellington's concert music and sacred music, and the second half of the program was a super- fun dance party!

 REFLECTIONS ON MATISSE

-A musical homage to Henri Matisse, presented on June 18th, 2022.
+A musical homage to Henri Matisse, presented on June 18th, 2022, The Church, Sag Harbor.

 Our program opened with Michelle Ross performing an improvisation and the Adagio from Bach’s first violin sonata, a piece that Matisse loved.

-Then we presented the world premiere of Reflections artistic director Bruce Wolosoff's new quartet 3 Fantasies on Charcoal Drawings by Matisse, scored for clarinet, violin, cello, and piano.
+Then we presented the world premiere of Reflections artistic director Bruce Wolosoff's new Matisse Fantasies, scored for clarinet, violin, cello, and piano.
 Bruce was joined by clarinetist Narek Arutyunian, violinist Michelle Ross, and cellist Clarice Jensen in this performance.

 The program closed with a set of compositions and improvisations by west coast based composer-pianist Jeremy Siskind inspired by pieces from Matisse's beautiful Jazz series of collages.